 - Can comment - can view and comment, but can't edit the article, requires login

 - Can edit - can view, comment, and make unrestricted edits to the article, requires login

 - Disabled - turns off link sharing

 Note that no matter the sharing options you select, any files such as images and zipped files attached will be viewable and downloadable by anyone with the link.
-It's important to make sure that no files containing sensitive information are attached to an article before generating and sharing its link.
+It's important to make sure that no files containing sensitive information are attached to an item before generating and sharing its link.

 Working on a Shared Article

 Viewing a shared article doesn't require logging in.
 Approving, commenting, and editing it, however, requires that a user be logged in.

 If they don't have an account, they can create a guest account.
 This account only requires a name, an email address, and a password.

 To create a guest account, click the create a guest account link.
 This is only visible if certain permissions are enabled for the shared article.